wmadavis/wmadavis.github.io/content/courses.md

 *Please reach out if you notice any mistakes or typos in this material.
 Any and all errors are due to the professors who taught me wrong or the students who didn’t point them out.*

----

 ## Teaching

-*Out of respect for the non-predatory academic publishing industry, I discourage you from finding a free version of any textbooks mentioned here or elsewhere by Googling their titles, their authors, the edition number, and adding “pdf” at the end.
+*Out of respect for the hard work of academic publishers, I am officially discouraging you from finding a free version of any textbooks mentioned here or elsewhere by Googling their titles, their authors, the edition number, and adding “pdf” at the end.
 Failing that, I am also hereby disavowing [Sci-Hub](https://sci-hub.se/database) as a resource for obtaining this material as well.*

 *I cannot guarantee a response but feel free to email clarifying questions.
 Video recordings of my econometrics and microeconomics classes may be available upon request to those looking to follow along or supplement their own studies, particularly those from developing countries.*